 QDA Miner’s WordStat

 QDA Miner has a range of capabilities for analyzing qualitative data.
 For text analysis, the program uses the WordStat add-on module.
 The module is designed for content analysis, text analysis, and sentiment analysis.
 It can be used to analyze websites and social media, as well as for business intelligence.
-There are a few visualization tools to help you better interpret the results from the program.
+There are a few data visualization tools to help you better interpret the results from the program.
 WordStat’s correspondence analysis helps the program identify concepts and categories that are in your text.

 Microsoft’s Cognitive Services suite